yeohj0710/BOJ-AC-codes-length-scraper/README.md

 ### [Caution] Baekjoon Online Judge strictly prohibits web scraping, and excessive traffic may result in site access being suspended.

-### This scraper has a DELAY_PER_PAGE value of 10 seconds to minimize the impact on the site's traffic, and the program was developed only as an exercise in scraper development and is not actually used.
+### This scraper has a DELAY_PER_PAGE value of 10 seconds to minimize the impact on the site's traffic, and <font color="red">this program was developed only as an exercise in scraper development and is not actually used</font>.

 <br>